datamachines/jobs/Internship Program.md

 ### Minimum Qualifications:
 * Currently pursuing a Bachelor degree in Computer Science or related technical field.
-* Must be willing to participate in a government background investigation.
+* Must be able and willing to participate in a government background investigation.

 ### Preferred Qualifications:
 * Publicly viewable open source code contributions hosted on Github or elsewhere.